retr0-13/AndroSpy/README.md

 Private Version includes:

 + Live Microphone with TCP.
-(You can hear live microphone with connection on ngrok, portmap.io etc.)
+(You can hear Live Microphone with connection on ngrok, portmap.io etc.)

 Your Visual Studio must have Xamarin Developing Kit, otherwise you can't build client.